diegoclair/bookstore_microservices/microservice_user/README.md

 ## Description

-This microservice has that main responsabilities:
+This microservice has the main responsabilities:

 * Create a user
 * Update a user